oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 The web interface is still useful, especially for private or longer work.
 But shared usage is what taught the company what was possible.

-### 2. Build small connectors when an MCP server does not exist

-An agent becomes much more useful when it can reach the systems where the company actually works.
-Unfortunately, many internal and third-party systems still do not have a useful MCP server.
-This is less of a blocker than it first appears.

-If a service has an API and an OpenAPI specification, building a basic connector is now surprisingly fast.
-A coding agent can use the specification to build a simple package around the small set of operations needed.
-The generated code still needs review, narrow permissions, proper testing, and a deliberate connection to the agent.

-These connectors do not need to become ambitious integration platforms.
-In fact, making them boring is better.
-Expose a few clear operations, return structured results, handle errors properly, and keep credentials away from the model.

-The goal is not to reproduce the entire application through tools.
-It is to give the agent the capabilities needed for useful company workflows.

-This approach made it possible to move without waiting for every vendor to ship an official MCP server.
-It also worked well for internal APIs, where an external connector was never going to exist anyway.
+### 2. Connect the tools the company already uses

+When I started this in January, MCP was still emerging and many of the systems we needed did not have useful servers.
+I closed the gap with small CLI tools, mostly thin wrappers around OpenAPI endpoints or existing SDKs, exposing only the operations needed for our workflows.
+They were intentionally boring: structured results, narrow permissions, proper error handling, and credentials kept away from the model.

+The value was not just another action the agent could take.
+More access meant **more company context**: production data, tickets, analytics, dashboards, and operational information could be considered together.
+That gave the agent better evidence for its reasoning and made its answers more useful than anything it could infer from a single system.

 ### 3. Track how people actually use it

-Usage analytics went in early.
-Not to create a leaderboard or measure who was "doing AI" correctly, but to understand what had been built.
+Usage analytics went in early. *Not to create a leaderboard* or measure who was "doing AI" correctly, but to understand what had been built.

-Basic data such as tool calls, token spend, recurring workflows, and usage by department answered questions that conversations alone could not:

-- Which tools were actually valuable?
-- Were people mostly asking questions or asking the agent to take action?
-- Which departments had found useful workflows?
-- Where was usage growing or disappearing?
-- Which requests were expensive without producing much value?
-- What capabilities were people repeatedly trying to use?

-This made it possible to improve the product based on behavior rather than guesses.
-If one department kept using a connector in an unexpected way, that was a signal to make the workflow easier.
-If a tool was almost never called, either people did not know about it, its description was poor, or the capability was less useful than expected.

-Department-level patterns were especially interesting.
-The same agent can look like a debugging tool to engineering, a research tool to product, and an investigation tool to support.
-Looking only at total message count hides that.

-There is an important privacy line here.
-Internal analytics should help improve the tool, not make employees feel monitored or judged.
-Aggregate patterns and operational metrics were much more useful than ranking individual people.
+Tool calls, token spend, recurring workflows, and broad usage patterns showed which tools were valuable, where requests were becoming expensive, and what capabilities people kept trying to use.
+That made it possible to improve the product based on behavior rather than guesses: unexpected usage suggested a workflow needed simplifying, while unused tools pointed to poor discoverability, descriptions, or limited value.
+Aggregate operational metrics were more useful than ranking individuals and kept the analytics focused on improving the tool rather than monitoring employees.

 ### 4. Close the feedback loop